 The Tehuacán-Cuicatlán Biosphere Reserve encompasses almost the entirety of the upper basin of the Papaloapan River, a significant watercourse in Mexico, despite receiving relatively limited rainfall in this specific region, hindering the formation of large streams.
 Numerous streams originating in the mountains of the Sierra de Tehuacán and Sierra Mixteca, including Tehuacán, along with the Calapa and Zapotitlán rivers, contribute to the Papaloapan River's flow.

 A distinctive ecological feature of the Tehuacán-Cuicatlán Biosphere Reserve is its columnar cacti forest, recognized as one of the world's highest concentrations of such cacti.
-This central portion of Mexico hosts 45 out of the 70 columnar cacti species reported in the country, dominating nine plant communities, most of which are endemic to Tehuacán-Cuicatlán.
-The reserve also encompasses xeric bushes, tropical deciduous, pine, pine-oak, and cloud forests, creating a diverse mosaic of habitats.
+This central portion of Mexico hosts 45 of the 70 columnar cacti species reported in the country, dominating nine plant communities, most of which are endemic to Tehuacán-Cuicatlán.
+The reserve also encompasses xeric bushes, tropical deciduous, pine, pine-oak, and cloud forests, creating diverse habitats.

 The biodiversity within the Biosphere Reserve is exceptional, especially when compared to the deserts of North America and Australia.
 Among vertebrates, the reserve boasts 18 fish species and 27 amphibian species, showcasing significant diversity.
 Furthermore, it is home to 85 reptile species, including 20 that are endemic, and an impressive 338 bird species, with 16 being endemic.
 Recognized as an IUCN world biodiversity hotspot, the site's distinction is further underscored by the presence of endemic, endangered, and rare floristic species, solidifying its global ecological significance.